Sage-Bionetworks/climbr/README.md

 # climbr

-Access mouse metadata from the CLIMB API.
+Access mouse metadata from the Climb API.

 ## Installation